 "If thou art the Son of God, command that these stones become bread" (Matt.
 4:3).

-• He took advantage of our Lord's physical condition.
-Jesus was hungry since he had fasted for forty days.
+- He took advantage of our Lord's physical condition.
+Jesus was hungry after fasting for forty days.

 "Jesus, full of the Holy Spirit, returned from the Jordan and was led around by the Spirit in the wilderness for forty days, being tempted by the devil.
 And He ate nothing during those days, and when they had ended, He became hungry.
 And the devil said to Him, 'If You are the Son of God, tell this stone to become bread.'
 And Jesus answered him, 'It is written, ‘Man shall not live on bread alone.'"
 (Luke 4:1-4)